jthoth/neuronzoo/README.md

 This project is a homework, it is part of CC7515  (GPU COMPUTING).
 # Description

 The purpose of this project was build a shader which simulate an ocean movements.
-However,  I partly did it, because I divert it a little bit because I use the value of each pixel computed by the shader to compute functions activations of the artificial neural networks and update the shader with those results.
+However,  I partly did it, because I divert it a little bit because I used the value of each pixel computed by the shader to compute functions activations of the artificial neural networks and update the shader with those results.
 I also considered the generations of Neural networks to compute the outputs.
 The models of neurons was built with Maya-Autocad and was exported as an Object.
 Each shape in the camera was filled with the shader, with some modifications for each stage (input, cellbody, outpu)

 **Note**: The code of the shaders are in this path -> **/src/assets/*.glsl**.